 A labor market assessment (LMA) may be done on a large or small scale.
-In the context of Environmental Workforce Development and Job Training (EWDJT) programs, the LMA is usually a local effort and is essential to assess the extent and type of education and training needed by local employers.
+In the context of Environmental Workforce Development and Job Training (JT) programs, the LMA is usually a local effort and is essential to assess the extent and type of education and training needed by local employers.

 To complete a comprehensive LMA, all four of the activities below should be conducted.

 - Begin with a search of available local LMAs specific to environmental employers and industrial firms.
 These reports will begin to provide generalized information about the local labor market.

 - Use yellow pages and search engines to identify potential employers, manufacturing firms, and temp and manpower organizations.